In his book Homo Deus, historian Yuval Noah Harari writes1:

 If you’ve ever wondered how a Tesla can drive itself, the answer is algorithms—millions of them.
 But there are also more relatable everyday occurrences of algorithms.
 Each time you bake a cake, for example, the recipe you use is an algorithm.

-Interestingly psychologists have found that you can also use algorithms to improve radically improve your habits.
+Interestingly, psychologists have found that you can also use algorithms to master your habits.
 Psychology professor Peter Gollwitzer refers to this strategy as if-then planning2.
 To use it, all you have to do is fill out this formula:

 If [situation] – Then I will [habit].